hoangphucseiza/WeatherForecast/README.md

 - **Use Current Location**: Get current location information and allow searching for the weather forecast
 - **Search History**: See the positions searched today
 - **Daily Weather Alerts**: Subscribe and unsubscribe to receive daily weather update emails (verify with token)

+# Some notes
+- **Render.com**: Regarding deploying the server in render, the server will be inactive after 15 minutes in the free version.
+Therefore, when accessing the website and not seeing the data displayed, press the Load More button or enter the location and click Search.
+Then, wait about 10 seconds for the server to come back online

+- **Nodemailer**: When using the email subscription function, check your spam folder if you don't see the email in your inbox.
+If the email is in the spam folder and you cannot click the "Verify Your Mail" link, please try unsubscribing and subscribing again.

 # Demo of Some Interfaces
 - Search Feature